hiveot/hub.capnp/README.md

 # WoST Hub

 The WoST Hub is the reference implementation of the Hub for the Web of (Secured) Things.
 It receives information from 'Things' and provides a Thing shadow device to consumers.
-Consumers interact with Things through the Hub provided shadow devices without connecting directly to the Thing.
+Consumers interact with Things through the Hub without connecting directly to the Thing.
 The Hub aims to be compatible with the WoT open standard but is constrainted to features that meet the WoST security mandate of "Things Do Not Run Servers".

 ## Project Status

 Status: Alpha, not ready for use

 A second iteration of the Hub is in progress.
-The Hub message bus is reworked around MQTT and will also provide the Thing API.
-Plugins use this API to receive information from and control Things.
-Protocol adapters will map their protocol to this message bus internally.
+The Hub no longer provides the message bus.
+Instead, the MQTT protocol binding manages the Mosquitto message bus.
+The primary role of the hub is to launch the plugins and manage the client authentication and authorization.

 ## Audience

-This project is aimed at software developers and system implementors with knowledge of operating systems and computing devices.
+This project is aimed at software developers and system implementors with knowledge of operating systems and computing devices that share concerns about the security and privacy risk of running a server on every WoT Thing.
+WoST users choose to not run servers on Things and instead use a hub and spokes model.

-A Binary distribution of the Hub and its plugins can be installed and used by users with basic Linux skills.

 ## Summary

-The WoST Hub provides a shadow representation of discovered Things.
-Things register themselves with the Hub while consumers discover and control things through the Hub.
+The WoST Hub and plugins provide a shadow representation of discovered Things.
+Things register themselves with the Hub while consumers discover and control Things through the Hub.
 The Hub acts as an intermediary and avoids the need to provide direct access to Things by consumers.
 This keeps the Thing isolated and secure.

 The WoST Hub is intended to be used with WoST compliant IoT devices (WoST Things)and legacy devices.
 WoST compliant devices can automatically discover the Hub on a local network and provision themselves with the Hub.
 After provisioning the device sends its Thing Description(s) and events to the Hub, from where it can be accessed and monitored.